Bal129/Nakfit/README.md

 </p>
 <h4>Controls</h4>
 <p>
-  They need to hold the jump key (in early development, a space key) to fill up the force meter and release it when the meter reach their desired value.
+  Player need to hold the jump key (in early development, a space key) to fill up the force meter and release it when the meter reach their desired value.
 When the motion sensor implemented later, instead of the traditional key bind, player need to squat to fill up the meter and stand to release it.
 </p>
 <h4>Objective</h4>
 <p>